denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-a-proxy.md

 +++
 weight = 16
-title = "Evolutions of a Proxy" description = A new system-wide proxy may be stacked with the existing one or you can deploy a proxy per client type.
+title = "Evolutions of a Proxy" description = "A new system-wide proxy may be stacked with the existing one or you can deploy a proxy per client type."
 +++

 # Evolutions of a Proxy